ducksplash/AwkwardRobot/README.md

-# MagSlide
+# Awkward Robot

-MagSlide is a basic puzzle/platformer for Android.
+Awkward Robot is a basic puzzle/platformer for Android.

 Each level has two parts.